btsouts/MAVSDK/example/payload_mission/README.md

 	- To run the program using the simulator's UDP connection, use ./time_mission udp://:14540

-To install MAVSDK:

-	- Follow the instructions found at https://mavsdk.mavlink.io/develop/en/contributing/build.html
+To install MAVSDK, follow the instructions found at https://mavsdk.mavlink.io/develop/en/contributing/build.html